uci-cbcl/PyLOH/README.md

 **--segments_bed** Use the genome segmentation stored in SEGMENTS.bed.
 If not provided, use 22 autosomes as the segmentaion.
 But using automatic segmentation algorithm to generate SEGMENTS.bed is highly recommended, such as [BICseq](http://compbio.med.harvard.edu/Supplements/PNAS11.html).

+**--WES** Flag indicating whether the BAM files are whole exome sequencing(WES) or not.
+If not provided, the BAM files are assumed to be whole genome sequencing(WGS).

 **--min_depth** Minimum depth in both normal and tumor sample required to use a site in the analysis.

 **--min_base_qual** Minimum base quality required for each base.